PdCure.org

 Baltimore, MD 21205

 We have been contacting pharmaceutical companies to make them aware of this treatment in the hope they will license this technology and fund the FDA clinical trials.
-We could use your help.
+They could use your help.

 This website is not affiliated with Johns Hopkins University or the University of Michigan.